SixArm/assertables-rust-crate/README.md

 * [`assert_program_args`](https://docs.rs/assertables/latest/assertables/assert_program_args) for programs with args with stdout/stderr.

-### Benefits
+### Top 3 benefits

-* Your tests are more purposeful and powerful.
-This helps your code be more reliable.
+* You can write better tests that improve reliability and maintainability.

-* Your assert failures provide more information.
-This helps you troubleshoot faster.
+* You can troubleshoot faster because error messages show more specifics.

-* You gain runtime asserts.
-This helps you with validations and verifications.
+* You can leverage runtime asserts for validations and verifications.

-### Features
+### Top 3 features

-* Easy to use: each macro is well-documented with runnable examples and tests.
+* Easy to learn: everything is well-documented with runnable examples.

-* Zero overhead: if you don't use a macro, then it's never compiled into your code.
+* Zero overhead: if you don't use a macro, then it's never compiled.

-* Zero dependencies: the crate has no release dependencies, and just a short list of development dependencies.
+* Zero dependencies in production: no chain and no delegated risks.

 ## Forms